EricMFischer/deep-learning-specialization/README.md

 ## Deep Learning Specialization on Coursera (by DeepLearning.AI)

-These assignments are part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera, offered by DeepLearning.AI and instructed by [Andrew Ng](http://www.andrewng.org/).
+This includes all the assignments from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera, offered by DeepLearning.AI and instructed by [Andrew Ng](http://www.andrewng.org/).

 ## Setup